Prestigious title from editorial board of economic monthly Nowy Przemysł and internet portal wnp.pl

 PG SILESIA has won the prestigious award “The one who changes Polish industry” for the year 2012.
 The awards granted by editorial board of economic monthly Nowy Przemysł and internet portal wnp.pl were handed out during a gala crowning Forum “We change Polish Industry”.

 The editorial offices of the Group PTWP SA economic monthly Nowy Przemysł and internet portal wnp.pl grant titles “The one who changes Polish industry” since 2000.
 Companies, institutions and public figures are honored with this title for specific achievements that have changed Polish economy for better.
 Smart, considered and consistently implemented business concept usually decides about nominations.
-Granted titles indicate new, positive trends that shape perspectives of Polish economy.
+Granted titles indicate new and positive trends that shape perspectives of Polish economy.

 This year the project has a specific size and scale.
 In addition to our key recommendations of Winners from previous years, we asked for help wnp.pl portal users who have sent us their candidacy for the title of "The one who changes Polish industry".
 The editorial board of Nowy Przemysł of the submitted proposal have chosen the list of nominees and gave it for consultation by online voting at wnp.pl.
 The final list of winners was traditionally selected by the editorial board – said during award ceremony Wojciech Kuśpik, chairman of PTWP SA, publisher of economic monthly Nowy Przemysł and internet portal wnp.pl.